esabitova/aws-digito-artifacts-gameday/documents/docdb/sop/create_new_instance/2020-09-21/Design.md

 docdb:sop:create_new_instance:2020-09-21

 ## Intent
-Used to create a new instance in a specified AZ/Region when a database can’t be restored from Point-In-Time backup
+Used to create a new instance in a specified AZ/Region

 ## Type
 Create new instance